 Take the Freethought Road!

 Leading People Up the Freethought Road

 The Textbook is not just a historical curiosity: it is a political work, seeking to use powerful, emotive images to sway the viewer toward supporting freethinking values and, as such, is represents one of the most effective uses of art to promote freethinking that has ever been created.
-Heston understood that we Humanists are working within a cultural marketplace of hearts and minds (in that order), and that if we want the world to become more reasonable, more compassionate, more scientific, less dogmatic, and less authoritarian – if we want more Americans to take the Freethought Road – we must persuade them to do so.
+Heston understood that we Humanists are working within a cultural marketplace of hearts and minds (in that order), and that if we want the world to become more reasonable, more compassionate, more scientific, less dogmatic, and less authoritarian – if we want more people to take the Freethought Road – we must persuade them to do so.